jodal/comics/docs/deployment.rst

 In the following examples we assume that we are deploying *comics* at http://comics.example.com/, using Apache, mod_wsgi, and PostgreSQL.
 The Django application and batch job is both running as the user ``comics-user``.
-The static media files, like comic strips, are served from http://comics.example.com/media/, but may also be served from a different host.
+The static media files, like comic images, are served from http://comics.example.com/media/, but may also be served from a different host.

 Example Apache vhost